talha131/onCrashReboot/content/Command Line/split-path-into-filename-extension.md

 ## What Is Matched

-When all these parts are combined together, we get following matches
+When all these parts are combined, we get the following matches

 1. <mark>/User/talha/content/images/</mark>README.example.md
 1. /User/talha/content/images/<mark>README.example</mark>.md